 An OH practitioner – without consent – telephoned an employee’s GP, as well as his mother, to inform them that the employee had been sacked, just in case he might be at risk of self-harm.
 The employer was held vicariously liable for disability harassment.
 There was no serious threat of the employee’s suicide and confidentiality should have been observed (note that the information did not relate to the employee’s health).
 More on this case: Harassment.

-However, vicarious liability for OH practitioners as employees does not mean the employer is treated as knowing information which is confidential to OH: see Disability: is the employer treated as knowing what OH knows?.
+However, vicarious liability for OH practitioners as employees does not mean that the employer is treated as knowing information which is confidential to OH: see Disability: is the employer treated as knowing what OH knows?.

 Vicarious liability for agents